AztecProtocol/aztec-v1-specification/README.md

 * A list of the notes to be created, the 'output notes'
 * If public tokens are being transferred, how many tokens are involved, who is the beneficiary and what is the direction of the transfer? (into ACE or out of ACE?)

-In addition to this, ACE must support one zero-knowledge proof producing *multiple* instructions (e.g. the `bilateral-swap` proof provides transfer instructions for two distinct assets).
+In addition to this, ACE must support one zero-knowledge proof producing *multiple* instructions (e.g. the `Swap` proof provides transfer instructions for two distinct assets).

 Proofs in the `UTILITY` category also conform to this specification, although in this context 'input' and 'output' notes are not created or destroyed.